tj-wells/coti-docker-method/README.md

 To ensure that the images are produced in a fully accountable and transparent way, the images are built publicly using Github Actions in <a href="https://github.com/tomjwells/coti-node-images" target="_blank">this repository</a>.
 You can find the built images on <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

-# 🧑‍🔬 How can I monitor my node?

-Using Docker makes it easy to add other applications to your node. <a href="https://github.com/tomjwells/coti-node-monitoring" target="_blank">See my guide</a> for setting up a monitoring dashboard for Coti nodes.

 # Stay Coti

 Stay Coti. ️‍🔥